affectioned/fragment-username-scraper/readme.md

 # Fragment Username Sales Scraper

-This program fetches information about sold Telegram usernames from the Fragment marketplace.
-It retrieves and displays statistics such as the average price, minimum price, maximum price, and corresponding usernames.
-The program also converts TON prices into USD based on real-time exchange rates.
+A Python program that scrapes sales data of Telegram usernames from the Fragment marketplace.
+It provides detailed statistics such as average, minimum, and maximum prices in TON and USD, and saves the results to a CSV file.
+The program also integrates real-time TON-to-USD exchange rate conversion using the CoinCodex API.

 ## Prerequisites